What is RYLA?

 Will there be any medical staff on-call?

-Yes, we have a local Rotarian doctor on-call that can triage any situation on UNF campus and can also handle situations at his office during the entire duration of the conference.
+Yes, we have a local Rotarian doctor on-call that can triage any situation on Stetson campus and can also handle situations at his office during the entire duration of the conference.

 Are nice jeans or nice shorts considered appropriate for the business attire sections?